 The Reference 3000 front panel includes two connectors and four backlighted LED indicators.
-Each of these will be discussed in turn.
-A picture of the Reference 3000 front panel can be seen in Figure 4 - 1.

-The cell connections are discussed at great length in Chapter 5.
-A pin-out of the two cell cable connectors can be found in Appendix B.
+The cell connections are discussed at great length in Chapter 6.
+A pin-out diagram of the two cell cable connectors is in Appendix B.

 Counter/Working Connector